connorkauf/simulicore/README.md

    and set paths `MKL_ROOT` and `ICC_ROOT` to point to your installed copy of **Intel MKL** and **Intel Compiler** respectively.

-   For more information, check this [MKL Linking Guide](3rd/mkl.md).
+   For more information, check this [Intel MKL Linking Guide](3rd/mkl.md).

 5. Start Microsoft Visual Studio and open the `compact_suite_root` directory.

    <a name="windows-step4"></a>
 6. Configure CMake from inside Microsoft Visual Studio (Project > CMake Settings for Compact Suite).

-   For extra configuration options see section [Extra configuration arguments](#extra-configuration-arguments) further below.
+   For extra configuration options see section [Extra Configuration Arguments](#extra-configuration-arguments) further below.

 8. Compile (Build > Build All)